jonboulle/dahoam-workshop/README.md

 ip-10-0-0-228.eu-central-1.compute.internal   Ready,SchedulingDisabled   1d
 ```

-Lets uncordon the machine and get it back into the load balancer:
+Let's uncordon the machine and get it back into the load balancer:

 ```
 $ kubectl uncordon ip-10-0-0-228.eu-central-1.compute.internal